 Over time, this plaque can build up and narrow the arteries, which in turn may clog the flow of blood.
 This process can begin in early childhood and over time may result in coronary artery disease, heart attacks or stroke.

 What Is Cholesterol?

 Cholesterol is a naturally occurring substance found in all foods from animals such as meat, poultry, seafood, eggs and dairy products.
 Cholesterol is not present in foods that come from plants.

 Humans also make cholesterol in our bodies.
-Dietary cholesterol, as well as other fats in the diet, may be absorbed by the body and raise blood cholesterol.
+Dietary cholesterol, as well as saturated and trans fats in food, may be absorbed by the body and raise blood cholesterol.